Facts About the American Dream Downpayment Initiative

 The initial, upfront costs of homebuying can be prohibitive, and the American Dream Downpayment Act strives to lighten this burden by providing funding to make these expenses more manageable so more people can afford to buy homes.

-- Grant recipients must be first-time homebuyers with annual incomes that do not exceed 80 percent of the county's median income based on the number of people in the household.
+Grant recipients must be first-time homebuyers with annual incomes that do not exceed 80 percent of the county's median income based on the number of people in the household.
 Recipients must also complete eight or more hours in a homebuyer counseling class.

-This program differs from other downpayment assistance programs.
-Home buyers using the federal program will receive a grant from the government.
-Traditional downpayment programs are funded by home sellers who agree to provide funds for buyers –but usually tack the amount "donated" onto the price of the house.
+Traditional down payment programs are funded by homesellers who agree to provide funds for buyers but usually tack the "donated" amount onto the price of the house.
 The Housing and Economic Recovery Act of 2008 eliminated these down payment programs.

-The American Dream program will be administered by HUD, and become part of its existing HOME Investment Partnerships Program, which seeks to improve the availability of rental housing and stimulate homeownership throughout the country.
+The American Dream program is administered by HUD.
+It become part of its existing HOME Investment Partnerships Program which sought to improve the availability of rental housing and stimulate homeownership throughout the country.